 Lumbar (or 13th) ribs are a rare anatomical variant and represent transitional vertebrae at the thoracolumbar junction with a prevalence of ~1% 1.
 It presents as an additional rib coming off T13 or L1 (depending on numbering classification) and may be unilateral or bilateral.
 Lumbar ribs are mos...

 The lungs are the functional units of respiration and are key to survival.
 They contain 1500 miles of airways, 300-500 million alveoli and have a combined surface area of 70 square meters (half a tennis court).
 Each lung weighs approximately 1.1 Kg.
 They are affected by a wide range of patholog...

-A lung abscess is a circumscribed collection of pus within the lung.
+Lung abscesses are circumscribed collections of pus within the lungs.
 They are often complicated to manage and difficult to treat and, in some cases, may be life threatening.

 As a result of the widespread availability of antibiotics, the incidence of lung abscesses has dramaticall...